rochellev/SprouterNative/README.md

 * Weather API

 ## Design
-These are rough mockups showing the general flow off the app.
-The full prototype can be experienced [here](https://xd.adobe.com/view/8783e05f-7a8e-45e8-4968-4bc4bbb9d99a-f1b2/), hosted by Adobe XD.
+These are rough mockups showing the general design and flow of the app.

 ### Splash Screen
 The splash screen will appear on opening the app.
 It will set the theme of the app. <br>